The-Balance-FFXIV/balance-static/content/guide/zyrks-bullshit-guide-to-the-principles-of-healing.md

 Perhaps the boss is dealing 50,000 raid damage 4 times in a row, roughly 5 seconds apart.
 Well, my party only has 100,000 max HP.
 The encounter is asking me to heal consecutively.
 However, it’s not asking me to heal the 4th AoE immediately.
 I just need to heal up the damage from the first 3 AoEs and make sure the party has over 50,000 eHP when the last AoE hits, and then I can let regens do the rest.

 Asking yourself what the encounter does and doesn’t require from you is both how you learn to heal a fight and how you optimize your healing.
-Focus on doing everything it asks first, and then you can worry more about what it isn’t asking.
+Focus on doing everything it asks first, and then you can worry more about what it *isn’t* asking.
 Clean up those dance steps.
 Eliminate unnecessary, messy steps so it looks nice.
 Okay, the dancing metaphor has gone on long enough.

-Damage Sources
+## Damage Sources

-TL;DR - Paying attention to when damage is happening and where it’s coming from will better inform your decisions on how to efficiently respond to the damage.
+*TL;DR - Paying attention to when damage is happening and where it’s coming from will better inform your decisions on how to efficiently respond to the damage.*

 A big part of understanding an encounter is understanding where the damage is coming from.
 It comes from the boss, right?
 Well, usually, sure.
 But you need to understand how much damage is coming from different parts of the fight, from different abilities and mechanics.
 In some fights, the boss’s regular auto attacks hit like a truck.
-In others, they may barely even be noticeable, or the boss might not even have auto attacks.
+In others, they may barely even be noticeable, or the boss might not even *have* auto attacks.
 Some bosses do almost all of their damage with tank busters, some are mostly raid damage.
 Understanding where the damage is coming from will allow you to make more informed decisions about how you’re going to heal an encounter.

 For instance, if I know that the boss’s auto attacks hurt a lot, that means that I’m going to have to pay more attention to the tank during portions of the fight where the boss is auto attacking freely.
 If the boss doesn’t auto attack at all, I may well ignore the tank after a tank buster that drops him to 10% HP, because he’s not going to take any more damage.
 Most bosses also auto attack while they’re in the middle of a cast bar, which can result in tanks taking a very surprising amount of damage during what appears to just be raid damage.

 It’s also important to understand where the damage is coming from in a more literal sense.
 Historically, there have been some times where damage originates from an entity that is separate from the boss.
 It should be obvious, but that means your debuffs on the boss don’t affect the attack that’s being cast by something else.
 And that something else might not be targetable.
 In some fights, there were a few instances where an untargetable entity cast attacks that rendered our debuff mitigation tools useless (skills like Reprisal or Addle), forcing us to rely entirely on shields and player buffs (like Temperance) to mitigate them.

-Damage Types
+## Damage Types

-TL;DR - Knowing whether an attack deals physical, magic, or darkness damage will help inform your decisions on how to mitigate that attack.
-Damage types can be seen using ACT or FFLogs.
+*TL;DR - Knowing whether an attack deals physical, magic, or darkness damage will help inform your decisions on how to mitigate that attack.
+Damage types can be seen using ACT or FFLogs.*

 Damage types are difficult to see, but can be relevant to us (damage types can be readily identified in ACT and FFLogs, but observing it in the heat of battle is impractical at best).
 Primarily, there’s physical damage and magic damage.
 The distinction between the two is relevant for varied physical and magic defense between jobs, and for some abilities that only reduce physical or magic damage, like Feint and Addle.

 However, there also exists a third type of damage, typically referred to as darkness damage.
-This damage is not reduced by your physical or magic defense, and it is not reduced by stat debuffs such as the old Feint or Addle, which reduced STR/DEX and INT/MND, respectively.
+This damage is not reduced by your physical or magic defense, and it is not reduced by stat debuffs such as the *old* Feint or Addle, which reduced STR/DEX and INT/MND, respectively.
 (Players do not currently have access to any kind of stat reduction debuffs.)
 Only percent reductions like Reprisal, Dismantle, Passage of Arms, Sacred Soil, and Collective Unconscious work on darkness damage.

-There’s also another type of damage which has shown up a few times: HP removal.
+There’s *also* another type of damage which has shown up a few times: HP removal.
 The examples that come to mind are Folio in O3S (deals exactly 55% of your max HP) and critical HP mechanics like Charybdis and Hell Wind (reduces HP to 1), but there have been plenty more since then.
 These are unaffected by any buffs or debuffs, and this damage goes through shields (ignores, bypasses shields, leaving the shield still on even though you take damage).

 In ACT, viewing an attack under Incoming Damage or Outgoing Damage should display its damage type as Magic, Piercing, Slashing, or Blunt.
 It will also sometimes display the elemental aspect of damage, but this is rarely relevant (just in the case of mechanics that involve a buff or debuff relating to an element, and these mechanics are self explanatory, so there’s not really a need to look it up).
 Both physical and magical damage can have an elemental aspect.

-In FFLogs, the names of all attacks are color coded.
-Physical damage is orange, magical damage is blue, and darkness damage is purple.
+In FFLogs, the names of all attacks are color coded; Physical damage is orange.
+Magical damage is blue.
+Darkness damage is purple.
 There is also another color for special cases where ACT/FFLogs is unable to read the damage type data from the skill.
-To my knowledge, this is only the case with incoming DoTs, because they do not technically have a damage type due to the roundabout way they’re coded.
-Incoming DoT effects are still mitigated by mitigating the initial hit, however, and since they snapshot buffs and debuffs just like everything else, they usually function as though they were the same damage type as the attack that applied the DoT for the purposes of mitigation.
+To my knowledge, this is only the case with incoming DoTs, because they do not technically *have* a damage type due to the roundabout way they’re coded.
+Incoming DoT effects are still mitigated by mitigating the initial hit, however, and since they snapshot buffs and debuffs just like everything else, they usually *function* as though they were the same damage type as the attack that applied the DoT for the purposes of mitigation.

 DoTs are basically spaghetti code in this game, so there’s plenty of potential for weird interactions when it comes to incoming DoTs and mitigation.
 We may never perfectly understand the way they function, so don’t be too surprised if certain instances don’t align with expectations.

-Healing Practices
+# Healing Practices

 Here, I wanted to mention several key practices for healing, good habits to build, and general gameplay tips to form the foundation that applies to healing universally.

-Always.
+## Always.
 Be.
 Casting.

-TL;DR - Always be doing something.
+***TL;DR - Always be doing something.
 Always be contributing.
 Don’t just stand there.
-This is probably the single most important concept in the entire game.
+This is probably the single most important concept in the entire game.***

 This right here is the single most important rule.
 You should always be doing something.
-When you need to heal, you should be healing, and when you don’t, you should be doing damage.
+When you *need* to heal, you should be healing, and when you don’t, you should be doing damage.
 Any amount of time you spend not casting something useful is lost value, even if it’s just a fraction of a second of delay between your casts while you think, or a delay because you’re not skill queueing properly.
 Those delays add up fast.
 Either it’s lost damage, which is bad, or it’s lost healing.
 Even if that healing isn’t the most efficient thing to do, even if it’s not entirely necessary, it’s better than doing nothing as long as you’re actually restoring someone’s missing HP.
 At least if you’re healing unnecessarily instead of sitting on your hands, you’re potentially enabling your cohealer to DPS more, even if it’s not the best use of your time.

 Nobody would stand for it if the tank just spammed Flash until he had threat on all the enemies and then took his hands off the keyboard until someone was about to rip threat off of him.
 Nobody would stand for a DPS just not hitting the enemies, just absentmindedly dodging attacks without contributing anything.
 It’s not any different for us just because our icons are green.

-Being Prepared
+## Being Prepared

-TL;DR - As a healer, you need to familiarize yourself with the fight most of all.
-It’s important to be prepared for damage ahead of time so you’re never caught off guard and scrambling to catch up.
+*TL;DR - As a healer, you need to familiarize yourself with the fight most of all.
+It’s important to be prepared for damage ahead of time so you’re never caught off guard and scrambling to catch up.*

 As healers, we’re very directly responsible for the survival of the party and the success of the duty.
 As discussed earlier, it’s important for us to be familiar with the fight in order to do what the fight requires from us to keep the party alive.
 Healers can very easily become the limiting factor on a group’s rate of progression or the group’s success as a whole.
 Healer deaths are much more difficult to recover from, and healer mistakes can easily result in deaths or wipes.
 That’s why it’s even more important for healers to know the fight inside and out.
 If we forget about a mechanic, or we forget to prepare the party for raid damage, or we forget to prepare the tank for a tank buster, everything is likely to go downhill very quickly.

-Triage
+## Triage

-TL;DR - Being prepared for upcoming damage and understanding the immediate requirements for survival will allow you to prioritize your heals efficiently.
+*TL;DR - Being prepared for upcoming damage and understanding the immediate requirements for survival will allow you to prioritize your heals efficiently.
 It’s never as simple as “who’s the lowest HP?”
-You have to choose who to heal based on the threat at hand.
+You have to choose who to heal based on the threat at hand.*

 Triage refers to assigning a degree of urgency to several problems being presented at once.
 It’s important to keep a level head so that you can address these problems in the correct order.
 We’ve already touched on this a couple times, but it’s a concept that bears stating explicitly.
 Depending on what’s going on, you’ll have a different priority system for who needs to be healed the most urgently.
 In its simplest form, you have to prioritize the survival of the most crucial party members.
 Usually, that’s yourself, followed by the tank, followed by everyone else.
 Some circumstances may dictate that the survival of a DPS is momentarily more vital to the success of the party than your own survival or that of the tank, like a long enrage cast where the boss isn’t doing damage and you need to meet the DPS check.
 Maybe you’ll prioritize the other healer’s survival because they have far more MP than you right now, and if they live, they’re more able to stabilize the party and recover than you are.

-To take it a step farther, you have to consider not only the importance of each party member’s survival, but what is happening in the fight, and what is about to happen.
+To take it a step farther, you have to consider not only the importance of each party member’s survival, but what is happening in the fight, and what is *about* to happen.
 For instance, in O1S, the boss reduces everyone to 1 HP by casting Charybdis.
 Then, he follows up with either raid damage or a split tank buster.
 It always happens at the same points in the fight, in the same order.
 Knowing what he’s going to do next allows you to address the most immediate concern.
 If he’s going to do raid damage, you need to be AoE healing and/or mitigating.
 If he’s going to do the split tank buster, you can safely leave the rest of the party at 1 HP until after you’ve healed up both tanks for the buster.

 To bring up regens again, if you know you have time for regens to heal the party before you take more raid damage, you should be using regens because they’re more efficient.
 Efficient use of regens is a huge factor in efficient healing, and it relies on your ability to assess the current situation and your knowledge of when damage is going to happen in a fight to determine when the party doesn’t need to be healed up immediately.

-Choosing the Right Tool for the Job
+## Choosing the Right Tool for the Job

-TL;DR - Just like you have to choose who to heal based on the threat at hand, you have to choose the best heal to respond to a given threat.
-Consider where you specifically need burst healing or instant healing, and when you can rely on regens.
+*TL;DR - Just like you have to choose who to heal based on the threat at hand, you have to choose the best heal to respond to a given threat.
+Consider where you specifically need burst healing or instant healing, and when you can rely on regens.*

 As a healer, you have a variety of spells and abilities that make up your healing toolkit.
 It’s important to be able to identify the best tool for your current situation.
 The best tool depends on the urgency of the healing, as well as several things we’ll expand upon later, such as MP efficiency, GCD efficiency, and opportunity cost.
 You want to consider these factors when deciding what spells and abilities to use for any given situation.

 As a general rule, you want to prioritize using oGCD abilities first, because they don’t take an entire GCD and they cost no MP, making them by far the most efficient part of your kit.
 In addition to that, you want to prioritize using HoTs over upfront heals, because they are far more GCD and MP efficient.
 And lastly, you want to only use upfront GCD heals whenever they’re absolutely necessary, because they are both the simplest and the least efficient tools in your kit.

 Of course, there are times when the healing has to be immediate, so HoTs won’t cut it.
 There are times when you specifically need an instant heal for a mechanic, because maybe you’re moving, or maybe you can’t heal until the last second because the fight forces everyone to be spread out, so maybe it’s more efficient to hold one of your oGCDs for that.
 It’s important to understand and recognize these scenarios and adapt to the situation at hand.

-Healing Preemptively
+## Healing Preemptively

-TL;DR - There’s no such thing as a reactive healer.
+*TL;DR - There’s no such thing as a reactive healer.
 If you’re ever reacting to damage, you’re already behind on responding to it.
-Try to know ahead of time when damage is happening and how you’re going to respond to it.
+Try to know ahead of time when damage is happening and how you’re going to respond to it.*

 It’s commonly said that shield healers (SCH and Noct AST) are preemptive healers, while non-shield healers (WHM and Diurnal AST) are reactive.
 This is a very misleading way of wording it, because you should never be healing reactively.
 It’s true, in a way, that they are “reactive” in that you can’t heal damage until it’s been done, but you shouldn’t be reacting to the damage in the traditional sense.
 You should already know the damage is coming ahead of time.
 When, from where, how much, and what kind.
 Outside of progression, you should never be caught by surprise and have to react to scripted damage.
 And even in progression, one of the most important things for you to do is learn to predict the damage.
 All damage is predictable, including people getting hit by things they shouldn’t.
 Getting familiar with a fight isn’t just memorizing the scripted damage.
 It’s also understanding everything else that’s going on so that you can be prepared to a degree for various ways things could go wrong, finding a balance between preventing those possibilities to whatever degree is reasonable, and being prepared to quickly address various problems, should they arise.
 Your contingencies have contingencies.

-If you wait until after damage has happened to even start addressing it, you’re going to suffer through a lot of wipes that you could have prevented.
-Precast your heals to land just after damage occurs to minimize the amount of time people spend at low HP, and thus the risk of them dying to any additional damage.
+If you wait until after damage has happened to even start addressing it, you’re going to suffer through a lot of wipes that you could have prevented. **Precast** your heals to land just after damage occurs to minimize the amount of time people spend at low HP, and thus the risk of them dying to any additional damage.
 Especially the tank, since he can take auto attacks during and immediately after hard hitting attacks.
 This game’s healing isn’t whack-a-mole.
-It’s not just filling people’s HP bars after they take damage.
-Healing in FFXIV is about preparing your party for what is about to happen.
-The party doesn’t always have to be full HP.
+It’s not just filling people’s HP bars after they take damage. **Healing in FFXIV is about preparing your party for what is about to happen.** The party doesn’t always have to be full HP.
 If the party has full HP for the vast majority of the fight, you’re probably not getting as much value out of regens as you could be, which means you’re overusing less efficient heals and spending more MP and GCDs on healing than you need to.

 Your job is not to keep everyone’s HP at or near 100%, it’s to get the party through the fight.
 Sometimes, that means everyone needs to be topped off.
 Most of the time, it doesn’t.
 If you’ll excuse another shitty metaphor, healing is a lot like a strategy game.
 Risk, for example.
 In Risk, you bolster your defenses in key strategic locations that can be attacked and require defending.
 You don’t amass an army and keep them all in a territory that can’t even be attacked.
 You’d just be wasting resources doing nothing.
 You also wouldn’t want to wait until someone starts attacking you to even begin defending yourself.
 In Risk, you set up your defenses in preparation for what is going to happen.
 You’re setting yourself up to weather whatever the other players may throw at you.

 Similarly, in FFXIV, you are setting your party up to survive whatever is going to happen next.
 You are putting your party in a position to succeed, not wasting resources trying to keep every single territory equally defended at all times.
 If you spread yourself too thin that way, at best, you’re being inefficient and costing your party DPS.
 At worst, your defenses will buckle and you’ll wipe because you didn’t have enough resources available for the key points the boss is attacking.

-Proper Usage of Lucid Dreaming
+## Proper Usage of Lucid Dreaming

-TL;DR - Use Lucid Dreaming as early as possible without it overflowing your MP.
-Lucid Dreaming will restore 35% of your max MP over 21 seconds, but because you are constantly spending MP, you should use it long before you are missing 35% of your MP.
+*TL;DR - Use Lucid Dreaming as early as possible without it overflowing your MP.
+Lucid Dreaming will restore 35% of your max MP over 21 seconds, but because you are constantly spending MP, you should use it long before you are missing 35% of your MP.*

 Lucid Dreaming gets its own special section because it’s an exceptionally important skill.
 It is your primary tool for MP management, and it is vital to your success.
 Lucid Dreaming restores 500 MP per tick, and ticks 7 times in its 21s duration, for a total of 3,500 MP.
 That’s 35% of your max MP every minute.
 It’s very important that you understand how to use this efficiently so that you can maximize your available resources.